-The cooperative recognizes revenue from members as the related performance obligations are satisfied.
+The performance obligations related to special assessments and replacement fund (reserve fund) assessments are satisfied when these funds are expended for their designated purpose at transaction amounts expected to be collected using the input method.
+The cooperative recognizes revenue from special assessments and replacement fund (reserve fund) assessments as the related performance obligations are satisfied.
 A contract liability (assessments received in advance) is recognized when the cooperative has the right to receive payment in advance of the satisfaction of performance obligations related to replacement (reserve) assessments.